arunptp/arunptp.github.io/_posts/2019-06-18-BearingAnalytics.md

 **"The Mantra : Less time spent on figuring out the problem, more time spent on fixing and preventing it "**

-<font color="blue">This notebook is intended to illustrate conditioning monitoring of industrial machinery by walking  through a real life dataset of bearing vibration data.</font>
+<font color="blue">This notebook is intended to illustrate conditioning monitoring of industrial machinery by walking  through a real life dataset of bearing vibration data.
+The code in Ipython format is hosted at <a> https://github.com/arunptp/Predictive-Analytics</a></font>

 # Introduction